 The EBRD has one of the highest shares of paid-in capital among rated MDBs; at close to 21% of total capital its ratio is significantly higher than the standard ratio of 5%-10% for most other Aaa-rated MDBs.
 The bank also has accumulated significant retained earnings over the years, further bolstering its capital buffer.
 Its leverage - defined as development-related assets and treasury assets rated A3 or lower in relation to useable equity - was also comparatively low at 193% in 2021, down from 210.7% in 2020.
 The leverage ratio declined in 2021, after several years of a gradual increase, as useable equity rose faster than development-related assets.
-The leverage score of "a1" benefits from a one-notch uplift for EBRD's good profitability.
+The leverage score of "a2" benefits from a one-notch uplift for EBRD's good profitability.

 The high capital level provides a solid buffer against the potentially more acute credit risks from its private sector focus and its sizeable equity investments which are prone to volatility in mark-to-market valuations.
-The EBRD also operates with a range of prudential limits, including a maximum gearing ratio of 90% of operating assets and limits to risk-weighted economic capital usage, also set at 90% of available economic capital.
+The EBRD also operates with a range of prudential limits, including a maximum gearing ratio of 92% of operating assets and limits to risk-weighted economic capital usage, also set at 90% of available economic capital.
 Actual capital usage has historically been materially lower than the thresholds.
-The statutory capital utilisation was 79% at end-2021 and a similar ratio in 2020, which is comfortably below the ceiling.
+The statutory capital utilisation was 79% at June 2022 and a similar ratio in the two previous years, which is comfortably below the ceiling.
 The bank's current 2022-24 Strategy Implementation Plan (SIP) expects the ratio to rise to 84% by the end of 2024.
-As of end-2021, economic capital utilisation stood at 65%, broadly stable compared to 2020 and 2019, but lower than in previous years when the ratio was generally at or above 70%.
-The ratio is expected to decrease marginally to 63% by the end of 2024, as per the current SIP.
+As of June 2022, economic capital utilisation stood at 68%, broadly similar to the previous three years but lower than in prior years when the ratio was generally at or above 70%.
+The ratio is expected to decrease to 63% by the end of 2024, as per the current SIP.

-Exhibit 3 Capital utilisation is well within the 92% statutory capital limit...
+Exhibit 3 Capital utilisation is well within the 92% statutory capital limit..
 Statutory capital base in EUR billion and capital utilisation in %...

-Additional 2% buffers introduced for 2021 onward Source: EBRD, Moody's Investors Service
+Additional buffer of 2% was introduced for 2021 onward Source: EBRD.
+Moody's Investors Service

-...and also below the limit of 90% for economic capital Available economic capital (EUR billion), CAP utilisation (%)
+Exhibit 4 ...and also below the limit of 90% for economic capital Available economic capital (EUR billion), CAP utilisation (%)